Home

 A woman's reproductive experience: Long-term implications for chronic disease and death

-HealthierWomen is an ERC Advanced Grant project from the European Research Council (ERC).
-The purpose of the research project is to investigate how pregnancy complications affect women's future health.
+The HealthierWomen project is funded by the European Research Council Advanced Grant and led by principal investigator Professor Rolv Skjærven.
+The aim of the project is to investigate how pregnancy complications affect women's long-term health.

 Photo: